Not-Nik/raylib-zig/ReadMe.md

 ```

 ## Technical restrictions
 Due to zig being a relatively new language it does [not have full C ABI support](https://github.com/ziglang/zig/issues/1481) at the moment.
-For use that mainly means we can't use any functions that return structs that are less then 16 bytes large.
+For use that mainly means we can't use any functions that return structs that are less than 16 bytes large.
 Here is an incomplete list of some functions affected by this:
 + DrawCircleV
 + DrawRectangleRec